frontdevops/mysql-dbslayer-proxy/README.md

 # MySQL DBS Layer proxy

-Simple DBSLayer for MySQL writed on Bash.
+Simple DBSLayer for MySQL writen on Bash.
 This simple server get data from MySQL by REST in JSON format.

 ## Components